decentraland/sdk7-goerli-plaza/clap-claim-dispenser/README.md

 ## Getting Started

 1. Clone or ZIP Download [the whole Repo](https://github.com/decentraland/sdk7-goerli-plaza) ,
-2. Import `clap-claimm-disponser` folder(in the root of the project) as a new Scene in the Creator Hub.
+2. Import `clap-claim-disponser` folder(in the root of the project) as a new Scene in the Creator Hub.
 3. Once the scene is loaded, hit Preview.
 4. Congratz!
-You should see the Wereable Dispenser, and be able to do a `CLAP EMOTE` and claim the Wereable by clapping!
+You should see the Wearable Dispenser, and be able to do a `CLAP EMOTE` and claim the Wearable by clapping!

 ## Customizing the Dispenser

 Now that we have our Dispenser set up, we will probably be wanting to change it's position, rotation, glb, et.
 So let's see how to do some of those things.

-### Poiting to your Campaign's Dispenser
+### Pointing to your Campaign's Dispenser

 Before starting make sure you completed this steps:

 1. Create a campaign,
 2. Add a collection to it.
 To add a collection to a campaign, that collection should give Minter access to the Minting address we got in the previous step.
-3. Create a dispenser poiting to that collection for minting.
+3. Create a dispenser pointing to that collection for minting.
 4. You will need to fund the Campaign Address with POL to cover minting GAS fees.
 5. Once you have the funds, Active the Campaign.